Uniform Estimation and Inference for Nonparametric Partitioning-Based M-Estimators: Consistency

 Two kinds of rate restrictions are imposed in Lemma \ref{lem:consistency, convex}, depending on the moment condition assumed for the generalized residual $\psi(y_i,\eta(\mu_0(\bx_i,q));q)$.
 In the best case when the residual has a sub-Gaussian envelope, we need $1/(nh^{2d}) \asymp K^2/n = o(1)$, up to $\polylog(n)$ terms, while in the worst case when the envelope of $\psi(y_i,\eta(\mu_0(\bx_i,q));q)$ has a bounded $\nu$-th moment with $\nu$ close to $2$, we roughly need $1/(nh^{4d}) \asymp K^4/n = o(1)$, up to $\polylog(n)$ terms.

-These restrictions are comparable to, or improve upon, the existing results in the literature.
-For example, for quantile regression with tensor-product of $B$-splines, Corollary 1 of \cite{Belloni-Chernozhukov-Chetverikov-FernandezVal_2019_JoE} implies that the $L_2$-consistency \eqref{eq: consistency, l2} can be obtained under $1/(nh^{2d}) \asymp K^2/n = o(1)$, and Corollary 2 therein implies that the uniform consistency \eqref{eq: consistency, sup} can be obtained under $1/(nh^{4d}) \asymp K^4/n = o(1)$.
-In contrast, noting the generalized residual from quantile regression has a sub-Gaussian envelope, we only need $1/(nh^{2d}) \asymp K^2/n = o(1)$ to establish both kinds of consistency, substantially improving the requirements for uniform consistency.

-Moreover, when an unconnected basis is used or the loss function is strongly convex and smooth (e.g., the square loss for mean regression), the weakest possible restriction suffices: $1/(nh^d) \asymp K/n = o(1)$, up to $\polylog(n)$ terms.
-See Section \ref{sec: Weaker Conditions for Special Cases} for details.
-This is on par with the existing best results for series-based least squares regression \citep{Belloni-Chernozhukov-Chetverikov-Kato_2015_JoE,Cattaneo-Farrell-Feng_2020_AOS} in the literature, but our results can also cover other nonlinear cases such as piecewise-polynomial-based quantile, nonlinear, or robust regression.
-Whether it is possible to establish consistency under the weakest condition $1/(nh^d) \asymp K/n = o(1)$ for general partitioning-based $M$-estimators remains an open question.

-Another important feature of Lemma \ref{lem:consistency, convex} is that \textit{no} constraints are imposed on the coefficients in the optimization procedure, which allows the estimation space to be, for example, piecewise polynomials.
-In contrast, many studies of series (or sieve) methods restrict the functions in the estimation space to satisfy certain smoothness conditions, e.g., Lipschitz continuity, to derive the uniform consistency \citep[e.g.,][]{chernozhukov-imbens-newey_2007_JoE}, which may contradict common practical implementations.
+A feature of Lemma \ref{lem:consistency, convex} is that \textit{no} constraints are imposed on the coefficients in the optimization procedure, which allows the estimation space to be, for example, piecewise polynomials.
+In contrast, many studies of series (or sieve) methods restrict the functions in the estimation space to satisfy certain smoothness conditions, e.g., Lipschitz continuity, to derive the uniform consistency \citep[e.g.,][]{chernozhukov-imbens-newey_2007_JoE}.